Takomane/Vinyl/README.md

 The purpose of this app is for me to catalog the large vinyl collection I own.

-This app uses Flask framework for Python and Vite for Javascript.
+This app uses Flask framework for Python, Vite for Javascript, and SupaBase for a database.

 Be sure to install do the following when installing npm install Vite